Gazer29/JMRIswitches/README.md

 Follow the initial configuration instructions by entering in the ip, port of the JMRI Web interface:

-	If on your local machine, ip = localhost, port = 12080
+	If on your local machine, ip = localhost, port = 12080 Note - If running MC and JMRI locally, the MC OpenComputers configuration file needs to allow local connections, remove from the blacklist "127.0.0.1/8".

 The program will add buttons to the Lights table on JMRI / Web interface: